wu-hongjun/Hackintosh-Aero-15W/README.md

 #### *Current macOS Version of the Project: 10.13.6*

 ## Update
+* [20180901] I updated a [FIX](https://github.com/Errrneist/Hackintosh-Aero-15W/releases/tag/v10.13.6-fix2) for 10.13.6 to skip the GUI while booting.
+Also has minor changes to file hierarchy.
 * [20180830] I updated all kext to the newest version.
 Also changed AppleALC back to VoodooHDA.
-See [RELEASE](https://github.com/Errrneist/Hackintosh-Aero-15W/releases/tag/v10.13.6-fix1) here.
 * [20180807] macOS 10.13.6 is a safe update and it also solves the brightness issue.
 * [20180721] Released a release fixing the ethernet.
 All users are suggested to upgrade to this version.